 The survey is conducted annually during project duration based on a representative survey of all passengers.
-The categories of transport modes include public transport (buses and if applicable rail-based urban MRTS), taxis, passenger cars, motorcycles, non-motorized transport and induced traffic (i.e., passenger would not have realized the trip in absence of the project).
+The categories of transport modes include public transport (buses), taxis, passenger cars, motorcycles, non-motorized transport and induced traffic (i.e. passenger would not have realized the trip in absence of the project).
 The relative distribution is measured and the absolute numbers are calculated based on total passengers transported.
 Additionally, per specific transport mode the users are asked for their trip origin and destination to calculate distance driven.
 Users of the system that would have used passenger cars in absence of the BRT system are additionally asked what fuel type their passenger car uses.